 The periodic table systematically arranges all identified elements in increasing order of their atomic numbers.
 This organization reveals patterns in element properties, such as trends in electronegativity, atomic radius, and ionization energy.

-Elements located within the same group (column) typically display similar chemical properties due to the fact that they possess an identical number of valence electrons.
+Elements located within the same group (column) typically display similar chemical properties because they possess an identical number of valence electrons.
 For instance, elements in Group 1 (alkali metals) are highly reactive, especially with water.

 What are Mixtures?